shotstack/php-demos/README.md

     Create a HELLO WORLD video title against black background with a soundtrack.

 - **images.php** -
-    Takes an array of Instagram image URLs and creates a video with a soundtrack and simple zoom in effect.
+    Takes an array of image URLs and creates a video with a soundtrack and simple zoom in effect.

 - **titles.php** -
     Create a video to demo titles using the available presets with soundtrack and fade in/out transition.